 John Jenkins Contract Information:

-Signed a four-year contract with the Saints in May 2013.
+Signed a one-year deal with the Bears in March 2017.

 To instantly reveal our fantasy analysis of every player – including John Jenkins – simply subscribe now.